A survey on the generalized connectivity of graphs: Algorithm and complexity

 \subsection{Results for $\kappa_k$}

 For a graph $G$, by the definition of $\kappa_3(G)$, it is natural to study $\kappa(S)$ first, where $S$ is a $3$-subset of $V(G)$.
 A question is then raised: for any fixed positive integer $\ell$, given a $3$-subset $S$ of $V(G)$, is there a polynomial-time algorithm to determine whether $\kappa(S)\geq \ell$ ?
-They gave a positive answer by converting the problem into the \emph{$k$-Linkage Problem} \cite{Robertson}.
-From this together with $\kappa_3(G)=min\{\kappa(S)\}$, the following theorem can be easily obtained.
+Li, Li and Zhou \cite{LLZ} gave a positive answer by converting the problem into the \emph{$k$-Linkage Problem} \cite{Robertson}.
+From this together with $\kappa_3(G)=\min\{\kappa(S)\}$, the following theorem can be easily obtained.

-\begin{thm}\cite{LLZ} Given a fixed positive integer $\ell \ (\ell\geq 2)$, for any graph $G$ the problem of deciding whether $\kappa_3(G)\geq \ell$ can be solved by a polynomial-time algorithm. \end{thm}
+\begin{thm}{\upshape \cite{LLZ}} Given a fixed positive integer $\ell \ (\ell\geq 2)$, for any graph $G$ the problem of deciding whether $\kappa_3(G)\geq \ell$ can be solved by a polynomial-time algorithm. \end{thm}

 The following two corollaries are immediate from the relation $\kappa_3\leq \kappa\leq \delta$.